Renting social housing

 The ethnic groups used in the data

-This data uses the 18 standardised ethnic groups from the 2011 Census.
+The data uses the 18 ethnic groups from the 2011 Census.

-For data analysed by ethnicity and another factor, 2 ethnic groups are shown:
+For data by ethnicity and another factor (for example, socio-economic group), 2 ethnic groups are shown:

 • White British

-• Other – all ethnic minority groups (including White minorities)
+• Other – all ethnic minority groups combined, including White minorities

 This is to keep group sizes big enough to be able to make reliable generalisations.